-Upon arrival at S&W, first-year associates spend one to two weeks in our comprehensive First Year Academy, an intensive training experience designed to help first years quickly develop the practical skills required for success from one’s first year throughout one’s entire career.
+Upon arrival at S&W, first-year associates spend one to two weeks in our comprehensive First Year Academy – an intensive training experience designed to help first years quickly develop the practical skills required for success from one’s first year throughout one’s entire career.
 From the nuts and bolts of preparing lease summaries to knowing how to structure a closing to leveraging S&W’s litigation support technology, first years master the basics quickly and emerge poised for success.
 Upon completion of First Year Academy, first years are ready not only to take on assignments, but also to participate in department meetings, in S&W substantive and skills training classes and in external continuing legal education programming.

 Below is a sampling of courses taught in the First Year Academy and what our first-year associates are saying about them:

 On Anatomy of a Commercial Real Estate Transaction taught by Eric Lemont: